stormpath/stormpath.github.io/source/guides/token-management/index.markdown

     Host: https://yourapplication.com
     Authorization: Bearer 2YotnFZFEjr1zCsicMWpAA.adf4661fe6715ed477ZiTtPFMD0DyL6KhEg5RGg954193e68b63036.7ZiTtPFMD0DyL6KhEg5RGg

 Once your application receives the request, the first thing to do is to validate that the token is valid.
-There are a couple different ways you can complete this task.
+There are different ways you can complete this task.

 + [Using Stormpath to Validate the Token](#using-stormpath-to-validate-the-token)
 + [Validate the Token Locally](#validate-the-token-locally)